 Dining out?
 A doggy bag offer might help you eat less.

-In a recent study, researchers randomly assigned 53 women to either a “to-go” group (which was told about doggy bags before they ate) or a control group (which wasn’t told about the bags).
+In a 2018 study, researchers randomly assigned 53 women to either a “to-go” group (which was told before they ate that their leftover food would be packaged in a doggy bag) or a control group (which wasn’t told about the bags).